 Dr. Stephanie ToroEducation Research Coordinator

-Stephanie Toro’s ultimate goal is to help others love teaching and learning about science, as much as she does.
+Stephanie Toro’s goal is to help others love teaching and learning about science, as much as she does.
 With a background in marine science, curriculum, and instruction, she has been able to improve the availability and quality of marine education to students.
 She has been teaching science for the last 17 years as a formal science teacher in secondary schools, colleges and universities, but also through informal summer programs and consulting with museum programs.
-In her role as an assistant professor at the Universidad de los Andes in Bogotá , Colombia, she provides pedagogical support for professors and graduate teaching assistants in the school of science.
+In her role as a professor, she provides pedagogical support for professors and graduate teaching assistants within science.
 Her favorite teaching moments are those that allow her to work side by side with students literally getting their feet wet and muddy, as they experience coastal and marine ecosystems first hand.

 Dr. Robert EllisContributing Scientist